Akashsinghpanwar/deployment_axess/README.md

 We needed a smarter and more **interactive way** to share our knowledge — something that makes it easy for anyone (technical or non-technical) to ask a question and instantly get the right answer.

-That’s why we built our **AI-powered chatbot axess intelligence**, trained on Axess Corrosion’s complete knowledge base.
+That’s why we built our **AI-powered chatbot — Axess Intelligence**, trained on Axess Corrosion’s complete knowledge base.

 ---